-There are two important methodological points to consider: firstly a more general point about the value of complex data visualisation for inductive social hypothesis generation, and secondly a more specific point about the potential use of the model specification developed here to estimate the mortality impact of conflict in populations about which high quality data are not routinely recorded.

-Regarding the first point: this research originated through the use of Lexis surface visualisation to compare mortality trends in Scotland against neighbouring populations.
+This research originated through the use of Lexis surface visualisation to compare mortality trends in Scotland against neighbouring populations.
 As part of a series of comparisons Scotland was compared firstly against the rest of the UK, then against England and Wales, and Northern Ireland, separately.
-It was in this latter comparison, of age-year specific mortality rates by sex in Scotland compared with Northern Ireland, that a distinct visual ‘signal’ in Northern Irish male mortality was identified: whereas in Scotland mortality risks tend to be higher than for equivalent populations in the rest of the UK overall, and have been so for many generations, suddenly after 1972 mortality risks in Scottish young adult males ‘became better’ than those for equivalent populations in Northern Ireland, a relative improvement that could not be attributed to sudden improvements in Scottish mortality risks, but sudden deterioration in Northern Irish mortality risks at these age groups.
-Comparisons with other populations found that in the years immediately following 1972 mortality risks amongst young adult males in Northern Ireland were so bad as to be worse than in Eastern Europe, despite mortality rate trends in such countries having fallen sharply behind those in Western Europe since the establishment of the USSR.
+It was in this latter comparison, that a distinct visual ‘signal’ in Northern Irish male mortality was identifiedas after 1972 mortality risks in Scottish young adult males ‘became better’ than those for equivalent populations in Northern Ireland.
+In the years immediately following 1972 mortality risks amongst young adult males in Northern Ireland were so bad as to be worse than in Eastern Europe, despite mortality rate trends in such countries having fallen sharply behind those in Western Europe since the establishment of the USSR.
 The incidental and accidental origins of this paper therefore highlight the value to us of the data visualisation approaches employed, and of the value of what Robert K Merton called ‘theories of the middle range’, and of research processes in which social hypotheses ‘emerge upwards’, inductively or abductively from data exploration, rather than are simply ‘applied downwards’, beginning in canonical social texts, then operationalised and empirically tested in a hypothetico-deductive fashion.

-Regarding the second point, the specific model specification, including first an impulse component then an exponential decay, can be used to model particular types of mortality pattern disruption, likely attributable to violence or more general social disorder, even when only relatively limited all-cause mortality data are available, and specific death codes, such as ICD-10 codes, are likely to be recorded only inadequately or not at all.
-Such a situation is likely to be the case both for less affluent nations in more recent years, as well as for historic demographic data from more affluent data.
-Though the approach used relies on some subjective assumptions along with formal statistical testing, the relatively low level of detail required of the data used, requiring only population counts and counts of total deaths, means the modelling approach can produce estimates of particular types of conflict-attributable mortality even in the absence of high quality data.
+The specific model specification, including first an impulse component then an exponential decay, can be used to model particular types of mortality pattern disruption, likely attributable to violence or more general social disorder, even when only relatively limited all-cause mortality data are available, and specific death codes, such as ICD-10 codes, are likely to be recorded only inadequately or not at all.
+This situation is likely to be the case both for less affluent nations in more recent years, as well as for historic demographic data from more affluent data.
+The relatively low level of detail required of the data used, requiring only population counts and counts of total deaths, means the modelling approach can produce estimates of particular types of conflict-attributable mortality even in the absence of high quality data.
 This has clear benefits both for the estimation of the mortality effects of historical conflicts, as well as for more contemporary conflicts in less affluent nations.
 One specific benefit of the modelling approach used here is in allowing conflict-attributable mortality to be compared in terms of both initial intensity (the height of the initiation in the first year) and also duration in terms of decay rates and so conflict half-life.

 Implications of the initiation-decay model to conflict in Northern Ireland